 Leh – Khardung La Pass (40 KMs) – Khardung Village (34 KMs) – Khalsar (23 KMs) – Diskit (19 KMs) = 116 KMs

 The higher ground clearance vehicles are preferable and 4×4 ones generally not required.
-However, quite a few people do it in hatchbacks and sedans as well which depends upon your skills to drive and road conditions at the time of travel.
+However, quite a few people do it in hatchbacks and sedans as well.
+But, it depends upon your skills to drive and road conditions at the time of travel when you take a hatchback or a sedan.

 Generally, at least one night stay is preferable to truly witness the mesmerizing beauty of Nubra Valley.
 Of course, one night stay will help you ride the Bacterian Camels over Sand Dunes of Hunder around sunrise and sunset (ie cooler conditions) that increase the charm of your vacation to further extent.
 Most people, generally do: